 Perot is the national public lands representative for the Back Country Horsemen of North Carolina, part of a national nonprofit organization that works to maintain backcountry horse trails.
 She is also one of the founding members of the Nantahala-Pisgah Forest Partnership, a collaborative group of conservationists, an Eastern Band of Cherokee Indians representative, recreational users, timber industry representatives and more who are seeking to shape the revision of the Nantahala and Pisgah national forests’ management plan.

-Individual national forest management plans are usually revised by the U.S. Forest Service every 15 to 20 years.
+The U.S. Forest Service is required by law to revise individual national forest management plans every 15 years, though it can take longer.
 The plan for Nantahala and Pisgah was last released in 1987 and amended in 1994, and guides the management of the forests’ combined 1 million-plus acres.
-In 2012, the Obama Administration released an updated forest planning rule allowing greater public input in the process.
+In 2012, the Obama Administration released an updated forest planning rule that emphasizes public input in the process.
 The Forest Service is slated to release the draft plan and draft environmental impact statement in fall 2018, after which there will be a 90-day public comment period and a series of public meetings.

 In their recommendations for the new plan, the Nantahala-Pisgah Forest Partnership outlines their support for a forest plan that allows the interests of their 31 members and affiliates to “co-exist and thrive.”
 This includes better-maintained trails and campgrounds, improved protection for wilderness study areas, ecosystem restoration and more.
 The partnership also backs an “increase in ecologically sound timber practices that support both our local economies and healthy forest habitats.”